anish-eng/anish-eng/README.md

 ## 🚀 About Me

-I’m a second year CS undergraduate starting my junior year Fall 2026 semester at the **Georgia Institute of Technology** starting August 2026.
+I’m a third year CS undergraduate studying at the **Georgia Institute of Technology**.
 I am passionate about building **reliable, thoughtful software systems** that solve real problems.

 I enjoy working across the stack—from **backend systems, infrastructure and APIs** to **clean, user-centric frontends**—with a strong focus on **engineering quality, scalability, and real-world usability**.
 I have gained diverse experiences through SWE internships, building personal projects at hackathons and more.
 Excited to keep learning and using my skills to make a difference.

 Alongside development, I’m deeply interested in the intersection of **SWE with AI** and **distributed infrastructure** that allows an application to be scaled and used by millions of users.

-💡 I’m currently seeking Fall 2026/Spring 2027 / Summer 2027 Software Engineering opportunities (Backend / Full-Stack).
+💡 I’m currently seeking Fall 2026/Spring 2027 / Summer 2027 Software Engineering opportunities (Backend / Full-Stack/Infrastructure).

 ---

 ## 🧠 Key highlights of my previous/current experiences

+- 🏗️ **Software Engineer @ Bits of Good**
+  Developing a gamified educational LMS platform for PinkStem, a local Atlanta non-profit with the target of making STEM education more accessible to girls.

-- 🔬 Undergraduate Researcher @Object Systems Lab Working on optimizing transactions and developing benchmarks to optimize compiler passes for transactional web assembly.
+- 🔬 Undergraduate Researcher @Object Systems Lab Worked on optimizing transactions and developing benchmarks to optimize compiler passes for transactional web assembly.

   - 🤖 AI4ALL Ignite Fellow
   Working on a team based ML project to predict and classify whether a patient has diabetes from their health questionnaire data.

 - 🤖 Software Engineering Intern @EOTSS
-  Working in collaboration with Massachusetts Department of Ecological restoration to develop an AI-based media management tool that helps efficient image search and retrieval.
+  Worked in collaboration with the Massachusetts Department of Ecological restoration to develop an AI-based media management platform to tag, store and make 100K images efficiently searchable and retrievable.

 - 🏗️ **Software Engineer @ BUILD Umass**
-  Built a **mobile-first React Native+ Node.js ** mobile app platform for Umass Amherst students that consolidates campus events, local businesses, and resources, previously scattered across 5+ separate sites into a single discovery app.
+  Built a **mobile-first React Native+ Node.js ** mobile app platform for **5000+** Umass Amherst students that consolidates campus events, local businesses, and resources, previously scattered across 5+ separate sites into a single discovery app.

 - 🔬 **Undergraduate Researcher @ WHAT Lab (ERSP)**
   Designed a comparative user study comparing two **AI-powered health tracking application prototypes** using principles of Human Computer interaction.